awsdocs/aws-cloud9-user-guide/doc_source/how-cloud9-with-iam.md

 ### Controlling access to AWS managed temporary credentials<a name="temporary-managed-credentials-control"></a>

 A collaborator with AWS managed temporary credentials can use AWS Cloud9 to interact with other AWS services\.
-So to ensure that only trusted collaborators are provided with AWS managed temporary credentials, these credentials are disabled if a new member is added by anyone other than the environment owner\. \(The credentials are disabled by the deletion of the `~/.aws/credentials` file\.\)
+To ensure that only trusted collaborators are provided with AWS managed temporary credentials, these credentials are disabled if a new member is added by anyone other than the environment owner\. \(The credentials are disabled by the deletion of the `~/.aws/credentials` file\.\)

 **Important**
 AWS managed temporary credentials also expire automatically every 15 minutes\.
 For the credentials to be refreshed so that collaborators can continue to use them, the environment owner must be connected to AWS Cloud9 environment through the IDE\.